casual-user-asm/local-voice-assistant/README.md

 Ollama – runs the local LLM (Large Language Model) for generating responses.

-pyttsx3 – handles Text-to-Speech (TTS), so the assistant can speak replies out loud.
+Coqui.ai TTS – handles Text-to-Speech (TTS), so the assistant can speak replies out loud.